py-lama/pylogs/CONTRIBUTING.md

 ### Virtual Environment

-PyLogs uses Python virtual environments to manage dependencies.
+LogLama uses Python virtual environments to manage dependencies.
 The setup is automated through the Makefile:

 ```bash
 # Create virtual environment and install dependencies